isomerpages/mccy-harmonycircle/pages/Harmony in Action Fundraising Campaign.md

 <summary><strong>10.
 I have wrongly transferred and I would like to request for a refund.</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>For accountability and transparency, we seek your understanding that&nbsp;<u>we will not be able to do a refund.</u>
+<p>For accountability and transparency, we seek your understanding that&nbsp;<u>we will not be able to process any refunds.</u>
 </p>
 </div>
 </details>